aws-samples/aws-scalable-big-blue-button-example/README.md

 ---
 # Troubleshooting common errors

-- Failed to create: [BBBTurnAutoScaling] Issue:
+- Failed to create: [BBBApplicationAutoScaling] Issue:

     One of the most common errors is, that the Hosted Zone metioned at the Prerequisites is not setup properly or you're at the state of DNS delay.
 Use the following commands on your command line to evaluate if your DNS Setup is working: